 Our remote accommodation business, which is included in our other services division, generates revenue and incurs expenses that are denominated in the Canadian dollar.
 These transactions could be materially affected by currency fluctuations.
 Changes in currency exchange rates could adversely affect our consolidated results of operations or financial position.
 We also maintain cash balances denominated in the Canadian dollar.
 At December 31, 2023, we had \$2.4 million of cash in Canadian accounts.
 A 10% increase in the strength of the Canadian dollar versus the U.S. dollar would have resulted in an increase in pre-tax income of approximately (\$0.2) million as of December 31, 2023.
-Conversely, a corresponding decrease in the strength of the Canadian dollar would have resulted in a comparable increase in pre-tax income.
-We have not hedged our exposure to changes in foreign currency exchange rates and, as a result, could incur unanticipated translation gains and losses.
+Conversely, a corresponding decrease in the strength of the Canadian dollar would have not hedged our exposure to changes in foreign currency exchange rates and, as a result, could incur unanticipated translation gains and losses.